specklesystems/speckle-docs-OLD/dev/apps.md

 ## Update `Home.vue`

-The `Home.vue` also requires some major additions, so I've highlighted the changes in the code block, but just as the step bellow, feel free to replace the entire content if you're playing it fast and loose!
+The `Home.vue` also requires some major additions, so I've highlighted the changes in the code block, but just as the step below, feel free to replace the entire content if you're playing it fast and loose!

 We need to do the following modifications: